 ITT

-With C- Section 54/67 (80.6%)
+With C-section 54/67 (80.6%)

-Without C- Section 68/88 (77.3%)
+Without C-section 68/88 (77.3%)

 All Subjects 122/155 (78.7%)

-Menstrual status at 12-, 24- and 36-months follow-up in the Per Protocol group was reported as none (amenorrhea), light, moderate, heavy or very heavy based on a questionnaire (Menstrual Impact Questionnaire).
-Data presented in Table 15 below represent the results for subjects with and without C-Section based on the total number of Per Protocol subjects who responded to the questionnaire.
+Menstrual status at 12-, 24- and 36-months followup in the Per Protocol group was reported as none (amenorrhea), light, moderate, heavy or very heavy based on a questionnaire (Menstrual Impact Questionnaire).
+Data presented in Table 15 on the right represent the results for subjects with and without C-Section based on the total number of Per Protocol subjects who responded to the questionnaire.